ElBedeawi/near-challenge-7/README.md

 [ [ 'Wagih', 1 ], [ 'Bedeawi', 0 ] ]
 ```

-I Hope it's clear and it Helps someone, and surely I welcome any improvements.
+I Hope it's clear and it Helps someone, the full file in in the repo and surely I welcome any improvements.